-formative assessments.
+TODD: There are definitely quizzes, typically as formative assessments.
 How are we feeling on this?
 The hypothesis is, the commitment is, this is about students doing real tasks.
 And while it's OK to check for understanding using a quiz, it's not a real task, right.
 That optics task that we were watching the kids working on upstairs this morning.
 That's going to end up being...
 It's OK to test their understanding of that equation we saw them using with a quiz.
 But the money is in the application, the real world example.
-Can you use that equation to design a telescope?
-If this is the lens size, how long does the telescope have to be?
+Can you use that equation to design a telescope have to be?
 So people do use quizzes for formative assessment only.
 To check for understanding and make adjustments to instruction.